Wrightbus

 Wrightbus (stylized WRIGHT, or simply Wright) is a Northern Irish bus manufacturer and a pioneer of the low-floor bus.
-The company was established in 1946 by Robert Wright and was later run by his son William Wright, until it was acquired in 2019 by British businessman Jo Bamford.
+The company was established in 1946 by Robert Wright and was later run by his son Sir William Wright, until it was acquired in 2019 by British businessman Jo Bamford.

 History

 1940s to 1970s – Early years

 Wrightbus was founded in 1946 as Robert Wright & Son Coachbuilders.
 In its early years it rebodied lorries.
 In 1978, the company released its first aluminium-structured bus bodywork.